farhanahmedconnect/farhanahmedconnect/README.md

 ## About Me
 I’m a Data Science and Generative AI Consultant with expertise in Python, Machine Learning, and Retrieval-Augmented Generation (RAG) systems.
 I specialize in developing innovative AI-driven solutions to optimize workflows, enhance decision-making, and drive business growth.

-Currently pursuing an M.Sc. in Applied Artificial Intelligence from the University of San Diego, USA, I’m passionate about leveraging cutting-edge AI technologies to solve real-world challenges.

 ---
 ## Skills